Engine Driver

 Android Logo

-Engine Driver (ED) is an Android App that uses the wiThrottle Protocol to either connect directly to the EX‑CommandStation or connect to the JMRI WiThrottle Server via WiFi.
+Engine Driver (ED) is an Android App that uses the wiThrottle Protocol or the DCC-EX Native Commands to connect directly to the EX‑CommandStation via WiFi.
+It can also connect to the JMRI WiThrottle Server via WiFi using the wiThrottle Protocol.

 If you wish to connect Engine Driver directly to EX‑CommandStation, you need to add a WiFi option to your EX‑CommandStation as explained here: WiFi Setup.